Maximilian I, Holy Roman Emperor: Marriage and foreign policy under Maximilian

-At the same time, his sprawling panoply of territories as well as potential claims constituted a threat to France, thus forcing Maximilian to continuously launch wars in defense of his possessions in Burgundy, the Low Countries and Italy against four generations of French kings (Louis XI, Charles VIII, Louis XII, Francis I).
+At the same time, his sprawling panoply of territories as well as potential claims constituted a threat to France, thus forcing Maximilian to continuously launch wars in defence of his possessions in Burgundy, the Low Countries and Italy against four generations of French kings (Louis XI, Charles VIII, Louis XII, and Francis I of France).
 Coalitions he assembled for this purpose sometimes consisted of non-imperial actors like England.
 Edward J. Watts comments that the nature of these wars was dynastic, rather than imperial.

 Fortune was also a factor that helped to bring about the results of his marriage plans.
-The double marriage could have given the Jagiellon a claim in Austria, while a potential male child of Margaret and John, a prince of Spain, would have had a claim to a portion of the maternal grandfather's possessions as well.
+The double marriage could have given the Jagiellon a claim in Austria, while a potential male child of Margaret and John, Prince of Asturias, a prince of Spain, would have had a claim to a portion of the maternal grandfather's possessions as well.
 But as it turned out, Vladislaus's male line became extinct, while the frail John died without offspring, so Maximilian's male line was able to claim the thrones.